2pcs nRF24L01+ 2.4GHz Wireless Transceiver Arduino Compatible

 | • ||Auto-acknowledge and auto-retransmit|

 | • ||Applications: wireless peripherals, remote control systems such as RC vehicles and consumer remote electronics, wireless voice transmission such as VoIP, wireless sensor networks, wireless networks, home and commercial automation|

-- Communication range up to 329 feet (100 meters) in ideal conditions.
+• Communication range 262 feet (80 meters) in ideal conditions.

 CERTAIN CONTENT THAT APPEARS ON THIS SITE COMES FROM AMAZON SERVICES LLC.
 THIS CONTENT IS PROVIDED ‘AS IS’ AND IS SUBJECT TO CHANGE OR REMOVAL AT ANY TIME.